lucas-ebi/sloth/README.md

 * Lazy construction of row and item objects for memory efficiency
 * Pythonic, dot-notation access to mmCIF data
 * Pluggable custom validation system
-* Export and import in JSON format (nested and flat structures)
+* Export and import in nested JSON format with automatic relationship resolution

 ---